 When someone who has been legally charged with a crime against a child, youth or adult - including but not limited to child abuse, sexual abuse, assault, and domestic violence - seeks to attend our services or participate in other congregational activities, it is our responsibility to address both the need to be a welcoming congregation and the need to maintain as safe an environment as possible for all people.
 To this end, these steps will be taken:

-The will meet with the individual in question to discuss the charges against him or her, and to determine how he or she would like to participate in congregational life.
+The Senior Minister will meet with the individual in question to discuss the charges against him or her, and to determine how he or she would like to participate in congregational life.

-The will inform the remaining members of the SCC and the Chair of the Board of Trustees of the situation.
+The Senior Minister will inform the remaining members of the SCC and the Chair of the Board of Trustees of the situation.
 The SCC will determine whether this person may safely participate in congregational life, and under what conditions.
 The SCC will provide an Agreement for the individual in question to sign governing the manner in which he or she may attend RRUUC worship services and other RRUUC sponsored events (“the Agreement”).

 The individual in question will sign and abide by the Agreement.
-A copy of the Agreement will be retained by the who will oversee its implementation with the support of the SCC.
+A copy of the Agreement will be retained by the Senior Minister who will oversee its implementation with the support of the SCC.

 A list of companions will be provided to the individual in question, as specified in the Agreement.